localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 ## What’s next in LocalStack?

-While talking to our customers and users at LocalStack, we realize that they are mostly driven by the following motivation:
+The main use cases and motivations our customers and users mention for leveraging LocalStack services, include:

 - Increased agility / efficiency through local development (reproducibility, speed & ease → higher quality).
 - Operating in a regulated environment with restricted access to Cloud.